MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-responsibilities.md

 - A responsibility matrix to help understand which role is responsible for what part of a migration project.

 > [!TIP]
 > The roles mentioned might not match specific job titles or require dedicated team members.
 Often, one person can cover multiple roles, or several team members can share responsibilities.
-This list outlines common responsibilities rather than a staffing guide.
-The key is ensuring these responsibilities are met within your organization.
+This list outlines common responsibilities but isn't a staffing guide.
+The key is ensuring that these responsibilities are met within your organization.

 ## Cloud strategy function roles